 Many neonates die in the first few days or weeks of life from pulmonary insufficiency.
 Most who survive develop progressive renal failure often requiring renal replacement therapy.
 Experience with renal transplantation with or without hepatic transplantation is limited.
 When transplantation is done, hypersplenism Hypersplenism Hypersplenism is cytopenia caused by splenomegaly.
 (See also Overview of the Spleen.)
 Hypersplenism is a secondary process that can arise from splenomegaly of almost any cause (see table Common... read more must be controlled to obviate difficulty with hypersplenism-induced leukopenia, which increases the risk of systemic infection.
 Portal hypertension may be treated by portacaval or splenorenal shunts, which reduce morbidity but not mortality.

 Supernumerary collecting systems may be unilateral or bilateral and may involve the renal pelvis and ureters (accessory renal pelvis, double or triple pelvis and ureter), calyx, or ureteral orifice.
 Duplex kidneys have a single renal unit with more than one collecting system.
 This anomaly differs from fused kidneys, which involves fusion of two renal parenchymal units maintaining their respective individual collecting systems.
 Some duplication anomalies have ureteral ectopy with or without ureterocele Ureterocele Ureteral anomalies frequently occur with renal anomalies but may occur independently.
-Complications include Obstruction, vesicoureteral reflux, infection, and calculus formation (due to urinary... read more and/or vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
+Complications include Obstruction, vesicoureteral reflux, urinary tract infections, and urinary calculus... read more and/or vesicoureteral reflux Vesicoureteral Reflux (VUR) Vesicoureteral reflux is retrograde passage of urine from the bladder back into the ureter and sometimes also into the renal collecting system, depending on severity.
 Reflux predisposes to urinary... read more (VUR).

 Management depends on the anatomy and function of each separately drained segment.
 Surgery may be necessary to correct obstruction or VUR.